vcapra1/mandelbrot-cli/README.md

 * Make window non-resizable
 * Package frontend and backend into one program

+## GUI Controls
+* When the user manually changes a value in a text field (center or radius), the selected region in the canvas should be cleared
+* When the user manually changes a value in an image size text field, the box shown should be updated to reflect the new aspect ratio, only if a box is already there
+* When the user draws a box in the canvas, the text fields (radius, center) should be updated to match that window.
+Keep the user-set aspect ratio, but update the center and radius boxes to reflect the drawn box.
+Similarly, if the user just clicks, update the center and keep the radius the same.

 ## Workflow of using the program
 There is the notion of a `Render`, which is essentially a 2-dimensional array of tuples, each corresponding to a pixel and containing the following information:
 * The complex coordinate corresponding to the pixel (c)